 People are usually surprised that I don’t listen to music when I paint.
 It messes with my concentration.
 I am involved with music personally.
 Check out my band The Electric Illuminati on iTunes.
-I have also written songs with other artists including Wammo, Sara Hickman, Daniel Johnston, Mojo Nixon, The Sutcliffes to name a few.
+I have also written songs with other artists including Wammo, Sara Hickman, Daniel Johnston, Mojo Nixon, and The Sutcliffes to name a few.
 Every now and then I get to do an album cover.
 The last two were for SLASH and Chris Brown.

-We Still Hate You Yoko, by the Sutcliffes
+We Still Hate You, Yoko, by the Sutcliffes

 Signs by the Electric Illuminati

-Mr E’s Beautiful Blues, by the Eels
+Mr. E’s Beautiful Blues, by the Eels

 Lights Out by Mindless Self Indulgence